The best destinations for camper van travel

-For wannabe starlets: Highway 101 in California, USA
+2. Highway 101 in California, USA – for wannabe starlets

 Romanticised by beat writers and Hollywood film directors, the American road trip is practically a subgenre of its own.
 From Grapes of Wrath to Vanishing Point, Thelma & Louise to Sideways, the nation’s highways are littered with great plots.

 Given the profusion of road movies that have come out of Hollywood, California is an apt place to (wheel) spin your own 4WD narrative.
-The Golden State offers a handful of iconic itineraries, from Highway 101 to the dirt tracks of Death Valley, but if you only drive one road, make it the Big Sur section of Route 1.
+The Golden State offers a handful of iconic itineraries, from Highway 101 to the dirt tracks of Death Valley, but if you only drive one road, make Route 1, well, the one.

 Lined with campsites, this feted highway hugs the rugged Californian coast for 143km between San Simeon and the Carmel Highlands.
 All plunging cliffs and wave-lashed beaches, it is the longest stretch of undeveloped shoreline in the US.